Vulfenstein/Photomosaic/README.md

 <p>  Photomosaic - a large-scale detailed picture or map built up by combining photographs of small areas. </p>

 <p>  Program starts by taking target image and splits it into a grid.
 Then finds RGB color average of each input image.
-It then groes
+It then goes
-through each grid item and gets its average RGB value and finds best replacement out of the input images.
+through each grid space and gets its average RGB value and finds best replacement out of the input images.
 A K-D Tree is used to find nearest neighbors index. </p>

 <p>  User can decide grid size, resulting in more or less accurate photomosaic.
 As well as having the option of naming the newly created image. </p>